livinghuang/siliqs/sqs-luv800/readme.md

 ### Querying Sensor Data

 To query sensor data from the SQS-LUV800, send a request via RS485 using the Modbus protocol.
-The sensor will respond with a data packet containing the requested environmental data.
+The sensor will respond with two parts of the data packet containing the requested environmental data and wind data.
+You should use different commands to fetch each type of data.

-## Modbus Data Example
+## Modbus Data

+### Environment Modbus Data

+We support two commands (function calls) to fetch the data.
+Here is the command list:

+- **Command_v1**: `10 20 02 00 00 4F C3` (old, not supported in the future)
+- **Command_v2**: `10 21 02 00 00 4E F3`

-### Environment Modbus Data Example V1
+### Environment Modbus Data Example

-Command: 10 20 02 00 00 4F C3
+Command_v1 : 10 20 02 00 00 4F C3

 Response: 0x10, 0x20, 0x15, 0xFC, 0xF2, 0xFB, 0x41, 0xBD, 0x6B, 0xC5, 0x47, 0x88, 0x0B, 0x02, 0x00, 0x0A, 0x00, 0xF9, 0x00, 0xD6, 0x02, 0x00, 0x00, 0x02, 0x61, 0xF5